Access Issues (2)

 Google E-mail Updates: If you signed up with the NEWS FEED icon and receive updates via Google, those subscriptions are self-managed and we have no control over or access to them.
 Ultimately, if you've signed up, and are not receiving updates, there's not a lot we can do, since we have no access to google's servers.
 Keep in mind, Google will update the news syndication [feed] at varying times, based on its own formula, so e-mail subscriptions may arrive after a day or more in some cases.
 Subscriptions to Giza's syndication feed are handled directly by Google and users manage their own settings with Google.
 If you have clicked on the [feed] and verified it's being updated within a day or two with new posts, and you are still not getting them, you can try unsubscribing via the link at the bottom of the last e-mail you received from Google, and resubscribing (via Google) by clicking "News Feed" at the top of the site and choosing the e-mail subscription.
 If that doesn't help, you can check your e-mail spam filters or subscribe with an alternate e-mail address, which many excellent e-mail services provide, including [gmail], or use a different monitoring service altogether, such as WatchThatPage, FollowThatPage, ChangeDetection.
 In any case, beyond the simple binary of being subscribed or not, Giza has no access to Google servers nor any means of interceding between any Google subscriber (to Giza) and Google itself.
 Google provides any e-mail updates, so any such support would need to come from Google.

+E.g. I am getting e-mail updates for blog posts, even though I no longer wish to receive them.
 Subscriptions to Giza's syndication feed are handled directly by Google.
 To unsubscribe or adjust settings, you can look at the bottom of a previous e-mail from google that contains Giza content, or the next one you receive, and click the unsubscribe link.

-DOCUMENT DOESN’T EXIST: When I try to view the member white papers in Internet Explorer, I get "Sorry, the page (or document) you have requested does not exist."
+E.g. When I try to view the member white papers in Internet Explorer, I get "Sorry, the page (or document) you have requested does not exist."

 - This is an issue in Internet Explorer.
 Try viewing the information in an alternate browser.
 Google Chrome has been good to us.
 Make sure you log in again when trying the page in that browser.
 It won't work if you don't log in within the browser you're using.